pineapplemachine/mach.d/mach/readme.md

 # Overview

+### mach.collect

+Collections and similar data structures.

 ### mach.error

 Make common exception- and error-related operations easier.

 ### mach.io

-Regards input and output.
+Input and output and streams.

 ### mach.math

-Provides a variety of mathematical functionality.
+A variety of mathematical functionality.

+### mach.meta

+Templates to be used for various compile-time computations.
+Like `std.meta` but cooler.

 ### mach.misc